dannsam/xenko-docs/manual/input/pointers.md

 * _Move_: Pointer changes position on the screen.
 * _Up_: Pointer left the screen.
 * _Out_: Pointer gets out of the touch region.
 * _Cancel_: The pointer sequence got canceled.
-This can happen for example when the application is interrupted (phone call, etc.).
+This can happen when the application is interrupted (phone call, etc.).

 > [!Note] A sequence of **Pointer Events** for a particular pointer
 > always starts with **Down** action, then followed by 0 or more **Move** actions
 > and ends with **Up**, **Out** or **Cancel** action.

 ###Get Delta Values